daler/blender-for-3d-printing/manual/interface/spacebar.rst

 .. admonition:: Exercise
     :class: exercise

-    * Zoom out and move the 3D Cursor somewhere away from the cube
+    * Zoom out and move the 3D Cursor away from the cube

     * Add a monkey (:kbd:`Space`, then start typing "monkey")

-    * Align the monkey with the cube, using either :kbd:`Shift-S` or :kbd:`Space` :menuselection:`--> Snap` to snap.
-Specifically:

-        * snap 3D Cursor to cube
-        * snap monkey to 3D Cursor

-    * Delete the monkey

     * :kbd:`Space`, then start typing "add".
 What other kinds of things can you add?
+Try some out.

     * :kbd:`Space`, then start typing some commands you already know: Try "delete" and "undo".
 Notice the hotkey it shows -- this is one way of quickly remembering a hotkey.

+    * Clean up the scene: Select All, then Delete.
+Use either :kbd:`Space` or :kbd:`A`, :kbd:`X`.

+    * Snap the cursor to the center and add a cube to get ready for the next exercise.